Reissner-Nordstr\"{o}m black holes statistical ensembles and first order thermodynamic phase transition: Mean metric thermodynamics

 and its interior horizon entropy become

-where $0<\delta<1$ and Diagrams of the entropies (25) and (26) are plotted against $m$ in figure 4.
-They show that $S_{\pm}>0$ for a single RNBH where $\delta=0$ but for ensemble of RNBHs in which we consider $\delta=0.9$ $S_{\pm}\to\mp\infty$ when $m\to1.$ Really for physical systems the entropy must be positive function but its variations may to be reach to some negative values.
+where $0<\delta<1$ and Diagrams of the entropies (25) and (26) are plotted versus $m$ in figure 4.
+They show that $S_{\pm}>0$ for a single RNBH ($\delta=0$) in limits $m\to1$ but for an ensemble of RNBHs for which we use $\delta=0.9,$ they reach to infinity $S_{\pm}\to\mp\infty.$ In fact for physical systems the entropy itself must be positive function but its variations may to be reach to some negative values.
 Hence we define difference between interior horizon entropy and exterior horizon entropy as